Intervention/docs/zodiac/v5/api/calculator.md

 # Calculator
 ## Using the Zodiac Calculator Class
+Learn how to use the Zodiac Calculator Class to transform different date formats into zodiac sign objects including reading from scalar date types or date objects.

 [TOC]

-The calculator class works as a starting point to transform different types of dates into zodiac objects.

 ## Instantiation